wp-plugins/visual-form-builder/readme.txt

 Stable tag: 2.7.1
 License: GPLv2 or later

-Build beautiful, fully functional forms in only a few minutes without writing PHP, CSS, or HTML.
+Build beautiful, fully functional contact forms in only a few minutes without writing PHP, CSS, or HTML.

 == Description ==

 *Visual Form Builder* is a plugin that allows you to build and manage all kinds of forms for your website in a single place.
-Building a fully functional form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!
+Building a fully functional contact form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!

 = Upgrade to Visual Form Builder Pro =